-As you can see, words like ‘Free’ and ‘Learn’ didn’t perform as well as you’d think.
-However, words and phrases like ‘New’ and ‘Free Delivery’ did amazingly well.
+Words like ‘Free’ and ‘Learn’ don’t perform as well as you’d think.
+However, words and phrases like ‘New’ and ‘Free Delivery’ do amazingly well.

 Some of these words are considered a threat by some spam filters, so you might want to practice caution when using them.

 Using brackets in your subject lines can also improve open rates.
 Brackets let you fit in extra information without complicating the subject line.